weixian-zhang/Azure-sSFTP/README.md

 * Supports multi-SFTP accounts per configured directory for file upload ("staging" directories, see [How Things Work](#how-things-work))
 * Supports multi-SFTP accounts per configured directory or "root" directory for file download/processing ("clean" directories, [How Things Work](#how-things-work)))
 * Add or remove user/service accounts without restarting SFTP server
-* Easy configuration using a single Yaml file
-* Yaml config changes are registered on-the-fly with no container restart needed
+* Configurable with a single Yaml file, config changes register on-the-fly with no container restart needed
 * For whatever reason if sSFTP's Container Instance is restarted or removed, files are still retained in Azure File
 * In the roadmap
     * Additional logging destinations like Log Analytics Workspace, Azure SQL, Azure Cosmos and more